iOS 26 Overheating: 8 Quick Fixes

 Close Unused Apps

-As we mentioned in the reasons list, heavy usage of your iPhone may lead to iPhone overheating.
+As we mentioned in the reasons list, heavy usage of your iPhone may cause it to overheat.

 Avoid running too many unused apps at the same time and limit process-intensive tasks.
 Swipe up from the bottom to close unused apps on your iPhone.